OceanicJS/Oceanic/README.md

 npm i oceanic.js
 ```

 This module is in its early alpha stages.
-See the `examples` folder on github for some examples, and visit [this site](https://oceanic.owo-whats-this.dev) for documentation.
+See the `examples` folder on GitHub for some examples, and visit [this site](https://oceanic.owo-whats-this.dev) for documentation.

 ### Development Builds
 ```sh
 npm i oceanic.js@dev
 ```

 The documentation under `dev` is always for the latest commit.
-If something isn't working that's in the documentaion, you're likely looking at the wrong documentation.
+If something isn't working that's in the documentation, you're likely looking at the wrong documentation.

 <hr>